SIWECOS/Ini-S-Scanner/Readme.md

 Initially this scanner was developed for [Initiative-S](https://www.initiative-s.de/).
 When Initiative-S was discontinued, the scanner was rewritten for Siwecos.

+The scanner regularly fetches known blacklists from the net.

+Every checked domain is matched against the blacklists and a report will be generated about each blacklist mentioning the domain.

+Depending on the kind of blacklist the score of the domain is reduced.

+Placklist kinds are:

+- PHISHING

+  The domain was reported to be used in Phishing attempts.

+- MALWARE

+  The domain was reported to contain or spread Malware.

+- SPAM

+  The domain was advertised in Spam mails.

 ## Startup using Docker

 `docker run -it --name siwecos-blacklist-scanner -p 2019:80 -v /PATH/TO/STORAGE:/storage siwecos/ini-s-scanner`